centre-for-humanities-computing/robusta_webapp/README.md

    ```

 4. Run the application by running the main script

 You can either start the app by running the following command in your R console:
    ```R
    runApp("app.R")
    ```
-Or you can simply pressing "Run App" in the top right corner.
+Or you can simply press "Run App" in the top right corner.

 ---

 ## How to use
 A thorough guide can be seen in the app itself, but here follows a TL;DR version.

 You can either upload your own data for processing or use the Montecristi test data.
-If you change between the test data and uploading your own, we recommend refreshing the page / closing the app and re-running.
+If you change between the test data and uploading your own, we recommend closing the app and re-running the script.
 Otherwise the app might behave in unpredictable ways when encountering an error.

 **(Optional) Upload your own data** <br>